 Tim Allen (Jack Shepard/Captain Zoom), Courteney Cox (Marsha Holloway), Chevy Chase (Dr Grant), Ryan Newman (Cindy Collins/Princess), Michael Cassidy (Dylan West/Houdini), Kate Mara (Summer Jones/Wonder), Spencer Breslin (Tucker Williams/Mega-Boy), Rip Torn (General Larraby), Kevin Zegers (Connor Shepard/Concussion)

-Zoom: Academy for Superheroes is one of a bunch of films that came out in the wake of the huge success of Pixar’s The Incredibles (2004).
+Zoom: Academy for Superheroes is one of several films that came out in the wake of the huge success of Pixar’s The Incredibles (2004).
 We had had spoof superhero films before but after The Incredibles there came a number of comedic films about the domestic and everyday lives of superheroes.
-Indeed, the basic premise that Zoom founds itself on – a training school for young superheroes – is very similar to another film that came out around the same time Sky High (2005).
+Indeed, the basic premise that Zoom founds itself on – a training school for young superheroes – is very similar to Sky High (2005), another film that came out around the same time.
 It should be noted that both Sky High and Zoom: Academy for Superheroes were substantial box-office flops for their respective studios.

 Moreover, the villain of Jack’s brother is not particularly well developed and seems a cursory attempt to create a dramatic menace to drive the show.
-The character arcs throughout the film are all predictable – Tim Allen learning to come to care for the kids and give up on his cynicism about life; he and scientist Courteney Cox realizing their mutual attraction for one another; the similar realisation of the attraction between teenage trainees Kate Mara and Michael Cassidy.
+The character arcs are all predictable – Tim Allen learning to come to care for the kids and give up on his cynicism about life; he and scientist Courteney Cox realising their mutual attraction for one another; the similar realisation of the attraction between teenage trainees Kate Mara and Michael Cassidy.

 Tim Allen has been polishing a career in family films for some time now – Zoom: Academy for Superheroes is even co-produced by his production company Boxing Cat Films.
 Allen handles the central role reliably.
 The surprise among the cast is Courteney Cox in the role of a nerdily bespectacled scientist – a part where one sees Cox attempting to stretch herself and play something different for about the first time.

 On the other hand, one of the more grotesque sights is Chevy Chase having been brought out of retirement to play the throwaway role of one of the scientists.
-As Tim Allen says to Chevy at one point: “You’ve got old” – it is hard to tell if its makeup or just the way Chevy Chase looks these days, but he seems like a very old man.
-The part is not helped by some of the embarrassing scenes the filmmakers put him through – like an entirely gratuitous scene where the kids trap him in a biosphere chamber and for no particular reason pelt him with storm, lightning and snow conditions.
+As Tim Allen says to Chevy at one point: “You’ve got old” – it is hard to tell if its makeup or just the way Chevy Chase looks these days, but he seems like a very old man (Chase was 61 at the time of the film).
+The part is not helped by some of the embarrassing scenes the filmmakers put him through – like a scene where the kids trap him in a biosphere chamber and for no particular reason pelt him with storm, lightning and snow conditions.
 As though determined to totally trash Chase’s career, the film even includes outtakes that run alongside the end credits, including a particularly embarrassing scene of Chevy improvising a child’s song about pooping in his pants.

 The special effects in the film are extremely variable.
 In particular, the scenes with Spencer Breslin blowing up to the size of a barrage balloon look as though they have been produced by a cut-rate digital effects house.
 On the other hand, there is a cute scene with Tim Allen and the kids erratically piloting a UFO that travels only about 20 mph, even if the scene is ruined by a blatant product placement for Wendy’s.
 There are some appealing graphics over the opening credits that relay the exploits of Captain Zoom and his original team in terms of comic-book panels.

 Director Peter (sometimes Pete) Hewitt has made a number of genre entries including Bill and Ted’s Bogus Journey (1991); The Borrowers (1997) about a family of little people; Whatever Happened to Harold Smith?
-(1999), a coming of age comedy about a man with psychic powers; Thunderpants (2002) concerning a kid whose farts are so powerful he is able to launch a NASA rocket; Garfield (2004) based on the popular comic strip; and Mostly Ghostly: Have You Met My Ghoulfriend?
+(1999), a coming of age comedy about a teen whose father has psychic powers; Thunderpants (2002) concerning a kid whose farts are so powerful he is able to launch a NASA rocket; Garfield (2004) based on the popular comic strip; and Mostly Ghostly: Have You Met My Ghoulfriend?
 (2014).
 Hewitt is also credited with the story for the big-screen adaptation of Thunderbirds (2004).